-For the past decade, Cara Tabachnick has been reporting and writing about the criminal justice system in the U.S. and abroad.
+For the past decade, Cara Tabachnick has been reporting and writing about the crime and conflict in the U.S. and abroad.
 Her work touches on all aspects touching crime and justice, including policing, prisons, drugs, technology and violence.

 She has written for publications such as Marie Claire, "O" Oprah Magazine, Bloomberg Businessweek, The Washington Post Magazine, The Wall Street Journal, The Christian Science Monitor, The Guardian, and Scientific American.